These Valentine Pretzel Hearts are a sweet and salty treat that’s easy to make with just 3 ingredients. Cute and tasty, they make great gifts!

 These chocolate covered pretzels are best stored in an airtight container at room temperature.
 They do not need to be kept refrigerated, but make sure that they are in a cool location away from sunlight or anything else that might make them melt.

 Grab a free printable copy of our Valentine Pretzels recipe:

 If you like this recipe, rate it!
 We’d also love to hear what you think in the comments below.

-- Line a baking sheet with parchment paper or a non-slip silicone baking mat.
+- Preheat oven to 300°F and line a baking sheet with parchment paper or a non-slip silicone baking mat.

 - Line up pretzels in rows on the prepared baking sheet.

 - Place one unwrapped Hershey's Kiss in the middle of each pretzel.